AutomationFrameworks/playwright/README.md

 # playwright
-Attempt to learn Playwright framework with Python by automating scenarios
+Attempt to learn Playwright framework with Javascript by automating scenarios